Sounie/python-with-postgres/README.md

 Do the following to spin up a Postgresql database in a Docker container before running:

-docker-compose up
+> docker-compose up

-Likewise, to shutdown the database:
+Likewise, to shutdown the database container, in another shell:

-docker-componse down
+> docker-componse down